If you have not yet signed up for the ACE CPT certification, receive a big discount here.

-- Nutritional assessments for the determining of needs or nutritional status of clients.
+- Nutritional assessments for determining the needs or nutritional status of clients.

 - Specific programming for nutrient or nutritional intakes, caloric intake, or specialty diets.

-- The development, administration, evaluation, and consultation of the nutrition care standards or the process of nutritional care.
+- The development, administration, evaluation, and consultation of the nutrition care standards or the nutritional care process.

-- Anything along the lines of recommending, selling, or supplying supplements for clients.
+- Anything like recommending, selling, or supplying supplements for clients.

 - Promoting or identifying yourself as a nutritionist or a dietician.

-Engaging in these activities will put the health and safety of the client at risk and also expose the trainer to litigation and disciplinary action.
-It is important for trainers to stay up to date on the legal and regulatory issues regarding the use of supplements and their ingredients.
+Engaging in these activities will put the client’s health and safety at risk and expose the trainer to litigation and disciplinary action.
+It is important for trainers to stay current on the legal and regulatory issues regarding the use of supplements and their ingredients.

-Another important thing for trainers to receive is insurance in the case of these legal actions being taken against the trainer.
+Another important thing for trainers to receive is insurance if these legal actions are taken against the trainer.
 We will discuss this in the last chapter of the book.

 Dietary Reference Intake and Acceptable Macronutrient Distribution Ranges